gmatteo/pseudos_ac_she/README.md

 Cn: decrease rc for p and d.
 Minor adjustment in qcut values, increase qc for f, ecut 120,  previous one ~160
 Ng: Minor adjustment in qcut values, ecut 125,  previous one ~128

-Fl: Add projector for f with eb = 0.05 to improve logder
+Fl: Add projector for f with eb = 0.05 to improve f-logder
+Mg: Add projector for f with eb = 0.05 to improve f-logder
+Lv: Add projector for f with eb = 0.05 to improve f-logder